mandlcho/mandlcho/README.md

 ## How I work

 Watch what animators actually struggle with.
 Build something fast.
-Show it to people and listen.
-Iterate based on what actually works, not what I think should work.
+Show it to people and _listen_. **Iterate based on what actually works, not what I think should work**.

 I write specs, manage priorities, and kill projects that don't resonate.
 I'm drawn to teams that work this way—identify a real problem, prototype with users, validate, then scale.